minmin1223/Data-Mining-Practice/README.md

 There are 3 practices:
 1. Movie Rating Practice:\
 in movie-rate.py\
-Analyzing users' ratings and to predict how much will each user rate each movie.\
+Analyzing users' ratings and to predict what score each user will rate each movie.\
 Dataset :\
 https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset/data?select=ratings.csv
 2. Sentiment Analysis:\